vydyas/Online-Movie-Ticket-Booking-Script-Free/README.md

 ![Frontend 1](https://user-images.githubusercontent.com/2999586/49694113-95702680-fba9-11e8-871d-ebf8b5684f52.png)
 ![Frontend 2](https://user-images.githubusercontent.com/2999586/49694115-97d28080-fba9-11e8-8204-c0c52062122d.png)

-## Important Note
+## Important Note ⚠️

 This script was initially created as a personal project a few years ago.
 It is fully functional; however, it may not adhere to modern coding standards.
 Feel free to improve and customize the code as per your requirements.

+## Interesting Side Projects 💡

+Here are a few other projects that might be of interest:

+- [YouTube Thumbnail Preview](https://youtube-thumbnail-preview.vercel.app/): A tool to test YouTube thumbnail visibility before publishing. 🎥
+- [YouTube Thumbnail Creator](https://youtube-thumbnail-creator.vercel.app/): Create optimized YouTube thumbnails with ease. ✨
+- [YouTube Thumbnail Preview Stress Test](https://youtube-thumbnail-preview.vercel.app/stress): Test how your thumbnails look under stress conditions. 💥

-## License and Contributions
+## License and Contributions 📝

 You are welcome to fork and modify this project for your own use.
-If you find it helpful, please give the repository a star and contribute by submitting pull requests or reporting issues.
+If you find it helpful, please give the repository a star ⭐ and contribute by submitting pull requests or reporting issues.

 ---